integr8rs/DoctrineEncryptBundle/demo/symfony7.x-types/README.md

-This demo-installation demonstrates a simple symfony 7.x-application using only attributes.
+This demo-installation demonstrates a simple symfony 7.x-application using doctrine column types.

-Annotations are no longer allowed in symfony 7.x

 # How to use
 ```shell